 BIG VALUE SHOWCASE EDINBURGH FESTIVAL FRINGE 2008

 The award winning Paul F Taylor is a one of the UK’s most original and distinctive stand-up performers.
 His unique brand of humour fuses quirky offbeat one liners with surreal and observational flights of fancy to fantastical effect.
-Winner of the NATY New Act Of The Year for 2013, Paul’s persona of a lost bewildered fool sits perfectly alongside his gleefully madcap ideas.
+Paul took home the title of the NATY New Act Of The Year in 2013.